SynapseWeb/PyReconstruct/readme.md

 Because PyReconstruct is undergoing rapid changes, we are not yet ready to provide a single executable file.
 For the time being, you can download the source code through this GitHub repository.
 Instructions on installing and running PyReconstruct follow below.

+If you have any questions, please do not hesitate to send us a message:

+-   Julian Falco: julian.falco@utexas.edu
+-   Michael Chirillo: m.chirillo@utexas.edu

 <a id="submitting-bug-reports-and-feature-requests"></a>